 REPORTED FROM COMMITTEE

-The bill would amend the handgun licensure law to specify that certain records regarding the purchase, transport, or carrying of a pistol would be confidential, would not be subject to disclosure under the Freedom of Information Act (FOIA), and could not be disclosed to any person except for purposes of the licensure law or law enforcement.
+The bill would amend the handgun licensure law to specify that firearms records would be confidential, would not be subject to disclosure under the Freedom of Information Act, and could not be disclosed to any person except as provided below.